-The exact cause of PD is not known.
-It may due to a viral infection, such as the measles.
+The exact cause is not known.
+It may be due to a viral infection, such as the measles.

-PD is more common in people who are over 55 years old.
-It usually occurs in people of European descent.
+PD is more common in people who are over 55 years of age.
+It usually happens in people of European descent.

-- Have family members with PD, such as a parent, sibling, or child
+- Having a family member with PD, such as a parent, sibling, or child

 - Bone and joint pain